Power factor: Measurement techniques

 Another electromechanical instrument is the polarized-vane type.
 In this instrument a stationary field coil produces a rotating magnetic field, just like a polyphase motor.
 The field coils are connected either directly to polyphase voltage sources or to a phase-shifting reactor if a single-phase application.
 A second stationary field coil, perpendicular to the voltage coils, carries a current proportional to current in one phase of the circuit.
 The moving system of the instrument consists of two vanes that are magnetized by the current coil.
 In operation, the moving vanes take up a physical angle equivalent to the electrical angle between the voltage source and the current source.
 This type of instrument can be made to register for currents in both directions, giving a four-quadrant display of power factor or phase angle.

 Digital instruments exist that directly measure the time lag between voltage and current waveforms.
 Low-cost instruments of this type measure the peak of the waveforms.
 More sophisticated versions measure the peak of the fundamental harmonic only, thus giving a more accurate reading for phase angle on distorted waveforms.
 Calculating power factor from voltage and current phases is only accurate if both waveforms are sinusoidal.

 Power Quality Analyzers, often referred to as Power Analyzers, make a digital recording of the voltage and current waveform (typically either one phase or three phase) and accurately calculate true power (watts), apparent power (VA) power factor, AC voltage, AC current, DC voltage, DC current, frequency, IEC61000-3-2/3-12 Harmonic measurement, IEC61000-3-3/3-11 flicker measurement, individual phase voltages in delta applications where there is no neutral line, total harmonic distortion, phase and amplitude of individual voltage or current harmonics, etc.

 Mnemonics

-English-language power engineering students are advised to remember:
+Anglophone power engineering students are advised to remember:

 ELI the ICE man or ELI on ICE – the voltage E, leads the current I, in an inductor L. The current I leads the voltage E in a capacitor C.

 Another common mnemonic is CIVIL – in a capacitor (C) the current (I) leads voltage (V), voltage (V) leads current (I) in an inductor (L).